Rent-My-Tent/Rent-My-Tent/README.md

 # Rent My Tent
 > A peer-to-peer marketplace for used tents.
 Sell your tent.
-Look for a tent.
+Hire a tent.

 ## Motivation
 Often people purchase tents with only a single-use in mind.
 This means we have many tents, yet little utility. :angry: